-Are PII owners or processors of PII required to register with the supervisory authority?
+25 Are PII owners or processors of PII required to register with the supervisory authority?
 Are there any exemptions?

-Since 25 May 2018, the obligation for controllers to register their data processing activities with the DPA no longer exists.
-Instead, controllers and processors are required to maintain internal records of their processing activities (see question 23).
-However, if a controller or processor appoints a data protection officer, such appointment must be communicated to the DPA through a specific online form made available on the DPA's website.
+Since 25 May 2018, the obligation for controllers to register their data processing activities with the Data Protection Authority (DPA) no longer exists.
+Instead, controllers and processors are required to maintain internal records of their processing activities.
+However, if a controller or processor appoints a data protection officer, such an appointment must be communicated to the DPA through a specific online form made available on the DPA's website.